The application for the 2023-2024 class of James H. Dunn, Jr. Memorial Fellows is now open.

-General Counsel – The Office of the General Counsel advises the Governor and staff on legal issues in many substantive practice areas, including government contracts, litigation, legislation and administrative rules, clemency, ethics and compliance, labor and employment, Freedom of Information Act requests, and other day-to-day legal questions.
+General Counsel (Chicago) – The Office of the General Counsel advises the Governor and staff on legal issues in many substantive practice areas, including government contracts, litigation, legislation and administrative rules, clemency, ethics and compliance, labor and employment, Freedom of Information Act requests, and other day-to-day legal questions.
 General Counsel Dunn Fellows work closely with the legal team on many of these substantive areas.
 Job duties include assisting with drafting and editing correspondence and other legal documents, processing Freedom of Information Act requests, tracking audit and ethics reports, researching legal issues, and working on special projects.

-Legislative Affairs – The Legislative Affairs Dunn Fellowship will equip the fellow with and provide them the opportunity to learn how to read and analyze complex legislation, take part in the crafting of the Governor's policies, engage with executive agencies and their legislative liaisons, attend committee hearings, and provide information to the Legislative Affairs team on the events surrounding a legislative day.
+Legislative Affairs (Springfield) – The Legislative Affairs Dunn Fellowship will equip the fellow with and provide them the opportunity to learn how to read and analyze complex legislation, take part in the crafting of the Governor's policies, engage with executive agencies and their legislative liaisons, attend committee hearings, and provide information to the Legislative Affairs team on the events surrounding a legislative day.